balladaniel/leaflet-dataclassification/README.md

 ### Required options
 - `mode <string>`: ['jenks'|'quantile'|'equalinterval'] classification method: jenks, quantile, equalinterval
 - `classes <integer>`: desired number of classes (min: 3; max: 10 or featurecount, whichever is lower.
 If higher, reverts back to the max of 10.)
-- `field <string>:`: target attribute field name to base classification on.
+- `field <string>`: target attribute field name to base classification on.
 Case-sensitive!

 ### Additional options (in addition to the standard L.geoJSON options)
 #### Specific for Point	features